 Effective COVID-19 vaccines have been developed and the biggest vaccination campaign in history has begun.
 An end to the pandemic is in sight.
-Here's what you need to know about the safety, efficacy, and distribution of the vaccine, and what this means for next steps.
+Here's what you need to know about the safety, efficacy, and distribution of the vaccines, and what this means for next steps.

 How effective are the available COVID-19 vaccines?